SoA-UET/frontend-core-portal/docs/services/partner/S10_Partner_Employee_Identity_Service.md

 Now, you are designing the S10.
 Partner Employee Identity service, in Python.
 This service is inside TELCENTER PARTNER system.

-Here are the peer services that the S10.
-Partner Employee Identity service may interact with.
-We will come up with the flow of this service itself later.

-- S14 – Partner Metrics Service is responsible for collecting, storing, and providing operational metrics for the Telcenter Partner subsystem.
-It supports partners in monitoring their own performance, service usage, and operational effectiveness.

--   Main Responsibilities

-        Collect metrics from partner-related services such as:

-        S11 – Partner Local Knowledge Service

-        S12 – Partner Knowledge Update Service

-        S13 – Partner Consultation Service

-        Store statistical data in the Partner Metrics Database.

--   Aggregate and analyze partner-level performance indicators such as:

-        Number of partner consultations

-        Knowledge update frequency

-        Service usage statistics

-        Provide metrics data to:

-        Partner Portal for dashboards and reports

-        Partner administrators for performance evaluation

 ## A Note on API Transport Layers

 The APIs of the services (including this one